ratlog/ratlog.js/readme.md

 **Disclaimer:** *Ratlog is still alpha status and might be subject to breaking changes.
 Beware that the API and format might change significantly.
 We will try our best to tag a stable release as soon as possible.
 [Leave feedback](https://github.com/ratlog/ratlog.js/issues) and help us get there faster!*

-ratlog.js is a Node.js logging library that uses the [Ratlog logging format](https://ratlog.github.io).
+Ratlog.js is a Node.js logging library that uses the [Ratlog logging format](https://github.com/ratlog/ratlog.github.io).

 The output is opinionated to be readable by rats, humans and machines.

 The provided API is designed to be as simple to use as possible while providing you with all Ratlog semantics.
 Each log line can consist of a **message**, **tags** and **fields** which provides you enough context to quickly understand what's happening in your system.

+For an introduction, see [this article](https://jorin.me/ratlog-js-javascript-application-logging-for-rats-humans-and-machines/).
-To learn more about the design and ideas behind Ratlog, checkout [ratlog.github.io](https://ratlog.github.io).
+To learn more about the design and ideas behind the Ratlog spec, checkout [ratlog.github.io](https://github.com/ratlog/ratlog.github.io).

 Or have a look at the **[API Documentation](https://ratlog.github.io/ratlog.js/modules/_api_d_.html).**